timltj/NUSGo/README.md

 ## Sample bots
-Open them and send them /help command to get some information about their capabilities: https://telegram.me/nusgobot (Prototype 1) https://telegram.me/NUSGo_Practice_Bot (Experimental bot) You can see code for those bots at TelegramBotsExample project.
+Open them and send them /help command to get some information about their capabilities:

+https://telegram.me/nusgobot (Prototype 1)

+https://telegram.me/NUSGo_Practice_Bot (Experimental bot)

+You can see code for those bots in the various project directories.

 ## Project Directories
 #### Prototype 1